Skip to main content

 nano /etc/nginx/sites-available/default

 To start, we will modify the listen directives.
 Change the listen directive to listen to the current web server’s private IP address on port 80.
 Delete the extra listen line.
-Afterwards, we will set up two allow directives to permit traffic originating from the private IP addresses of our two load balancers.
-We will follow this up with a deny all rule to forbid all other traffic:
+Then set up two allow directives to permit traffic originating from the private IP addresses of the two load balancers.
+Then add a deny all rule to forbid all other traffic:

 Web server 1 configuration: